qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 ```

 ### Unicode Shift Layer (`Fn` After \ **BQN** Prefix MAGENTA Shift)
-* Unicode selection on alphas.
+* All the alpha keys form 26 Unicode characters (definable in code).
 * Numbers unchanged.
 * Square brackets are home and end.
 * Comma and period are page up/down.